Section 105.1 of the Florida Building Code requires a permit as follows:

 Work Not Requiring a Permit

-Permits shall not be required for the following:
+Permits shall not be required for the following work:

 - Commercial low voltage burglar, security, cable TV and phone installations.